intoxstudio/content-aware-sidebars/readme.txt

 === Plugin Name ===
-Contributors: intoxstudio, freemius
+Contributors: intoxstudio, devinstitute, freemius Donate link:
-Donate link:
-Tags: sidebar, sidebars, custom sidebars, dynamic sidebar, replace sidebar, create sidebars, replace widget area, bbpress, buddypress, polylang, wpml, pods
+Tags: sidebar, sidebars, custom sidebars, page sidebars, replace sidebar, create sidebars, replace widget area, bbpress, buddypress, polylang, pods, conditional
 Requires at least: 3.9
 Tested up to: 4.6
 Stable tag: 3.2.4
 License: GPLv3

-Display custom sidebars conditionally.
-Posts, pages, categories, bbPress, WooCommerce, Easy Digital Downloads etc. Fast and powerful.
+Display custom sidebars on any post, page, category etc. Supports bbPress, BuddyPress, WooCommerce, Easy Digital Downloads and more.

 == Description ==

-Manage an infinite number of sidebars.
-Boost on-site SEO with better Calls to Action by controlling what content or context your sidebars should be displayed on.
+Boost on-site SEO, upsell your products or add better-converting CTAs by displaying different sidebars for different contexts.
+Create post sidebars, page sidebars, category sidebars and more.
-The sidebar manager makes it incredibly easy for anyone to create custom sidebars in any theme without the need of code.
+The sidebar manager makes it incredibly easy for anyone to create custom sidebars in any theme.

 Developed with scalability and performance in mind, Content Aware Sidebars is the only plugin of its kind that will never slow down your site no matter the size.

-####Lots of awesome Features
+No coding required!

+####Create unlimited sidebars

-* Easy-to-use Sidebar Manager for unlimited sidebars
+* Easy-to-use Sidebar Manager
-* Theme agnostic, no coding required
-* Manage widgets in the Customizer
+* **[NEW]** Set sidebars directly when editing a post
+* Works with any theme
 * Automatic support for Custom Post Types and Taxonomies
-* Sidebars can merge with or replace a host sidebar
+* Merge or replace theme sidebars
-* Schedule sidebars for later publishing
+* Draft and schedule sidebars for later publishing
+* Enhanced widget manager
 * Optional Template Tag to display custom sidebars anywhere in your theme
 * Optional Shortcode to display custom sidebars anywhere in your content
 * Comes in 38 languages ([help translate!](https://www.transifex.com/projects/p/content-aware-sidebars/))